 |Guano Seabird high Phosphate||1||10||1|

-The end result is a natural organic fertilizer that improves the natural balance of the soil, building and conditioner the texture and friability of it without increasing either salt content or acidity.
+The end result is a natural organic fertilizer that improves the natural balance of the soil without increasing either salt content or acidity.

 Guano usually comes to the gardener in the forms of powder, pellets or liquid.
-It can be applied in solid form in potting mixes or as a top dressing in the garden and worked into the soil, it can be dissolved in water to make a tea and applied as a foliar spray or injected into an irrigation system.
+It can be applied in solid form in potting mixes or as a top dressing in the garden and worked into the soil.
+It can be dissolved in water to make a tea and applied as a foliage spray or injected into an irrigation system.
 Guano supplies both fast and slow release nutrients to the soil biological system.

 Application rates will vary depending on the type of guano fertilizer and where it is to be used, below are some rough guide lines.